Lifes-A-Glitch/lifesagltich.github.io/_posts/2022-08-28-How-To-Create-SSH-Keys.md

 ## Notes:
 - Every time you have a problem with SSH keys, make sure to start up the SSH agent and also add the key back.

+- If you want to use the SSH key for other things (like logging into a server without password authentication), then you would use a command like `ssh-copy-id -i ~/.ssh/<what-ever-ssh-key-you-go-with> user@host` to copy the key to the server.

 # New song to listen to:

 Thank you for reading this small post, here is some music!